-When buying a new mattress, side sleepers want to be extra careful about the kind of bed they buy.
-Too firm, and pressure points are likely to form at the shoulders and hips.
-Too soft, and the sinkage could throw the spine out of alignment.
+When buying a new mattress, side sleepers want to be extra-careful about the kind of bed they buy.
+If it’s too firm, pressure points are likely to form at the shoulders and hips.
+If it’s too soft, the sinkage could throw the spine out of alignment.

 Personally, I find the best mattress type for side sleepers is one that has gentle top layers for cushiony support as well as a solid base to keep these plush materials stabilized.
 The trick is to find a mattress that pushes back as much as you push in so you never feel totally engulfed by the structure.